xleonzhao/splunk4home/README.md

 # splunk4home
-Use Splunk to view and manage home network
+Using Splunk to view and manage home network